 Another interesting fact about Singapore is that it has no aquifers or lakes, making water scarce.
 Yet its strategies for dealing with this problem are said to be the most successful in the world by using desalination (removing salt and minerals), artificial aquifers, and recycled water.

-Was last here ~20 years ago with my dad, and at the time the downtown area was brand-spanking new, with awe-inspiring architecture.
+Was last here in 1995 with my dad, and at the time the downtown area was brand-spanking new, with awe-inspiring architecture.
 While its skyline has expanded it still looks the same, albeit a bit more dated.

 The best place to stay for 1-2 nights is definitely the Marina Bay Sands, which is connected to what may be one of the top shopping malls on the planet.
 The 3-level mall has every store imaginable.
 I chose to catch the musical “Chicago” at the Mastercard Theatre, and checked out the 2-level casino afterwards.